yoheinakajima/wrappers_delight/README.md

 # Wrapper's Delight: An Enhanced OpenAI Wrapper
 wrappers_delight is a Python wrapper built around OpenAI's GPT-3 Chat API.
-It not only allows users to easily converse with the model but also supports custom user-registered functions that the model can call during the conversation.
-The wrapper also provides automated logging to a CSV file for every interaction.
+The wrapper provides automated logging to a CSV file for every interaction without needing to change any existing code.

 To get started, you'll need to clone this repository: